IABTechLab/uid2docs/docs/guides/integration-prebid.md

 });
 ```

 **The publisher is responsible for normalizing and hashing the phone number**.
-Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md) for details on phone number normalization and hashing.
+For details, see [Normalization and Encoding](../getting-started/gs-normalization-encoding.md).

-The UID2 module will encrypt the hash before sending it to the UID2 service.
+The UID2 module encrypts the hash before sending it to the UID2 service.

-## Module storage
+## Module Storage

-By default the UID2 module will store data using local storage.
-To use a cookie instead, set `params.storage` to "cookie".
-See the [UID2 module documentation](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html#unified-id-20-configuration) for more details.
+By default, the UID2 module stores data using local storage.
+To use a cookie instead, set `params.storage` to `cookie`.
+For details, see the Prebid [Unified ID 2.0 Configuration](https://docs.prebid.org/dev-docs/modules/userid-submodules/unified2.html#unified-id-20-configuration) module documentation.

-## When to pass DII to the UID2 module
+## When to Pass DII to the UID2 Module

 If possible, configure the UID2 module with the user's DII on each page load.

-When the UID2 module is configured it will check for an existing UID2 token in the user's browser.
-If there is an existing token that was generated from the same DII and the token has not expired or can be refreshed, the module will use or refresh the existing token instead of generating a new token.
+When the UID2 module is configured, it checks for an existing UID2 token in the user's browser.
+If there is an existing token that was generated from the same DII, and the token is still valid or can be refreshed, the module uses or refreshes the existing token instead of generating a new token.

-If there is no existing token, or the token has expired and cannot be refreshed, the UID2 module can not generate a new token without being passed DII.
+If there is no existing token, or the token has expired and cannot be refreshed, the UID2 module cannot generate a new token without DII.

-As a result it's recommended to configure the UID2 module with the user's DII on each page load.
+As a result, the recommended approach is to configure the UID2 module with the user's DII on each page load.

-In some cases the user's DII is not available on page load and obtaining the DII has some associated cost.
-For example, an API call might be required to fetch the DII, or the user has to be prompted to enter their DII.
+In some cases, the user's DII is not available on page load, and getting the DII has some associated cost.
+For example, an API call might be required to fetch the DII, or the user has to be prompted to provide the DII information.

-That cost can be avoided by checking for an existing token that is able to be used or refreshed.

-To check for an existing token that is able to be used or refreshed, check the value returned by `pbjs.getUserIds().uid2`:
+You can potentially avoid that cost by checking for an existing token that you can use or refresh.
+To do this, check the value returned by `pbjs.getUserIds().uid2`:

 ```js
 const params = {};